Gary-FullStack/Quiz-game-Javascript/README.md

  Simple quiz program that shows use of arrays.

- This is #1 of my 100 coding project for 2023.
+ This is #1 of 100 coding project for 2023.